 Taking Up Overhead Space

 Overhead space comes at a premium.
-As it is, if you’re in Zone 2 or 3 on Delta, they’re going to ask you to gate check your roller-board carry on bag (even if it’s within their own 22″ x 14″ x 9″ guidelines), placing you at risk for them breaking something in your luggage because we all know we pack differently if we think we’re going to keep our bag vs. give it to the gorillas at gate check.
+As it is, if you’re in Zone 2 or 3 on Delta, they’re going to ask you to gate check your roller-board carry on bag (even if it’s within their own 22″ x 14″ x 9″ guidelines), placing you at risk for them breaking something in your luggage (like they dd to me) because we all know we pack differently if we think we’re going to keep our bag vs. give it to the gorillas at gate check.
 But don’t make it any more difficult for people by taking up valuable space with your jacket (put it on top of a bag, not next to it), a small bag that can just as easily fit under your feet, or putting a wide bag in sideways when it can fit straight in on its narrow end.

 Where You Put Your Bag